michaelmangelsdorf/myth/spec.md

     0xBC: OZ	Take O as page offset and store it into PC - if A is equal to zero
     0xBD: ON	Take O as page offset and store it into PC - if A is negative (has bit 7 set)
     0xBE: OR	Take O as page-index, load the index into R, set PC to 80h
     0xBF: OC	Take O as page-index, load the index into C, set PC to 0.
-Save return pointer into B:O. Decrement L
+Save return pointer into B_O.
+Decrement L

-    0xC0: AU	Take A as 8-bit signed number and add it to 16-bit pointer B:O
+    0xC0: AU	Take A as 8-bit signed number and add it to 16-bit pointer B_O
-    0xC1: AM	Take A into M[B:O]
+    0xC1: AM	Take A into M[B_O]
     0xC2: AB	Take A into B
     0xC3: AO	Take A into O
     0xC4: INCA	Increment A